 Are you looking for a way to attach granite to wood?
 Look no further because, with the right supplies and technique!
 This blog post will show you how to glue granite to wood using gentle heat and a few simple steps.
 Read on for tips and advice on how to get the job done right.
+You’ll soon have a beautiful granite and wood combination that will be sure to impress.
+The best part?
+It’s an easy project that can be completed in just a few hours.

 Why Should You Glue Granite to Wood?